Click on the image above.

 America was about Ed White's experience, we were upstaged by the Soviets again.

-Aleksei Leonov, picture below and left, became he first to leave a spacecraft
+Aleksei Leonov, pictured below and left, became he first to leave a spacecraft

 and walk outside while in orbit on March 18, 1965.
 He was out for longer than